A Mighty Girl's top picks of books, toys, and clothing for dino-loving girls of all ages!

 Go hunting for dinosaur bones in this colorful play dress full of friendly dino faces!
 This cotton play dress from Frogwill is the perfect choice for young paleontologists.
 It's available in size 18 months, 2T, 3T, 4T, 5, 6 Tall, and 7 Tall — but parents will appreciate that the cut allows it to be worn as either a dress or a tunic so she can continue to wear it as she grows!

-Get ready to rule the Cretaceous with this triceratops costume from Silly Safari!
-This 100% polyester costume includes a full-length jumpsuit with tail, and a headpiece with the triceratops' distinctive horns.
+Get ready to rule the Cretaceous with this triceratops costume from Supercos!
+This 100% polyester costume includes a full-length jumpsuit with tail and attached shoe covers, and a headpiece with the triceratops' distinctive horns.
 It's warm and cozy, and dinosaur-loving kids will be delighted by all the details, from the scale patterned fabric to the "teeth" on the headpiece.

 She knows her brachiosaurus, her parasaurolophus, her stegosaurus, and more!
 She can show off her love of paleontology with this sundress from Alisister.
 With its bright colors and comfortable fabric, she's sure to love the design — especially once she realizes it includes the species names of some of her favorite dinosaurs.
 This dress is available in sizes 2-3 years, 4-5 years, 6-7 years, and 8-9 years.